Ehiosu-Evbenaye/heat-exchanger-optimisation-matlab/reports/reports.md

 # Technical Report: Thermal and Economic Modeling of Heat Exchanger Configurations
-Project Phase: Phase 1 (Theoretical Framework & Manual Validation)
+Project Phase: Phase 1 (Theoretical Framework & Manual Validation) <br>
 Status: Completed

 ## 1. Executive Summary
 This report documents the mathematical foundation and preliminary validation of a cost-based optimization framework for heat exchangers.
-The objective is to establish a robust analytical link between thermal performance (calculated via \epsilon-NTU and LMTD methods) and total lifecycle cost.
+The objective is to establish a robust analytical link between thermal performance (calculated via $\epsilon$-NTU and LMTD methods) and total lifecycle cost.
 Phase 1 confirms that the derived theoretical models align with industry-standard textbook benchmarks, providing a reliable basis for the subsequent MATLAB automation phase.

 ## 2. Mathematical Framework
 2.1 Thermal Analysis Models
 To ensure the framework can handle various design scenarios, two complementary methods have been derived:
  * LMTD Method: Primarily utilized for heat exchanger sizing.
-The core equation established is:
+The core equation established is: <br>
  $$Q = U \cdot A \cdot \Delta T_{lm} \cdot F$$

    Where F is the configuration correction factor (crucial for shell-and-tube multipass arrangements).

- * $\epsilon-NTU$ Method: Leveraged for performance prediction and optimization loops.
-The effectiveness $(\epsilon)$ is defined as the ratio of actual heat transfer to the maximum possible heat transfer:
+ * $\epsilon$-NTU Method: Leveraged for performance prediction and optimization loops.
+The effectiveness $(\epsilon)$ is defined as the ratio of actual heat transfer to the maximum possible heat transfer: <br>
  $$\epsilon = \frac{Q}{Q_{max}}$$

-   Calculations for $C_r$ (capacity ratio) and $NTU$ (Number of Transfer Units) have been mapped for both counter-flow and parallel-flow configurations.
+   Calculations for $C_r$ (capacity ratio) and NTU (Number of Transfer Units) have been mapped for both counter-flow and parallel-flow configurations.

 2.2 Fluid Dynamics & Pressure Drop
 Operational expenditure (OPEX) is heavily influenced by pumping power.
 The model includes friction factor correlations (e.g., Colebrook-White or simplified Darcy-Weisbach) to calculate pressure drops $(\Delta P)$ across: